rmukh/spherical_ridgelets/README.md

     ./sphridg -i my_dmri.nrrd -ridg ridgelets_coefficients.nrrd

 # Important notes
 For now, this software supports NRRD file formats only (.nrrd, .nhdr) both for input and output.
-To build this project you should have *CMake** and *git* installed.
+To build this project you should have *CMake* and *git* installed.
 The repository contains *Visual Studio 2017* project files for current development purposes.
 Currently *gcc* compiler adequately supported.
 Possibly *clang* works fine, but have not been tested yet.
+This package was tested on *Linux* only!
+MacOS and Windows compatibility is not guaranteed for now.

 # Advanced users

 ## Speed
 All cmake files created in a way that during the building cmake will automatically determine if you have *OpenMP* installed and use it during compilation.
 This gives a significant speedup.
+So, if you don't have it installed, consider its installation.
+[Google](https://www.google.com/) and [this page](https://www.openmp.org/resources/openmp-compilers-tools/) are excellent sources of information on *OpenMP*.
 Also, it detects and builds the package with supported CPU features like SSE, AVX, etc.

+By default cmake starts building this package and all required libraries in Release mode to achieve fastest perfomance.
+If you want to build in Debug mode, don't forget to pass -DCMAKE_BUILD_TYPE=Debug

 ## Custom build
 This package mainly depends on two libraries: *ITK* and *Eigen*.
 In some cases, you may want to use custom versions of these libraries.
 That's typically happening in the following cases: